ashtneoi/shtoml/README.md

 ## the name

-"shtoml" stands for SHell TOML.
+"shtoml" stands for "SHell TOML".